 Water Hammer Calculator

-Calculate water hammer pressure surges in your piping systems.
-Analyze transient pressures and design protection measures to prevent damage.
-Available in both Imperial and metric units.
+Calculate water hammer pressure surges, wave speed, and critical closure time (2L/a) in your piping systems.
+Analyze transient pressures and get protection recommendations.

 Water Hammer Calculator